-Yuri Elkaim (pictured above) is a bit of an outlier and renegade in the nutrition and health community.
+Yuri Elkaim (pictured below) is a bit of an outlier and renegade in the nutrition and health community.
 His mission is to empower everyday men and women with proper nutrition and health wisdom so they can take better control of their own health.

 He also holds High Honours degree in Physical Education and Health/Kinesiology from the University of Toronto, is a former professional soccer player, and for 7 seasons acted as the strength & conditioning/nutrition coach for the nationally ranked men's soccer program at the University of Toronto.

 Some refer to him as the “health whisperer” for being to get to the heart of what matters and produce amazing health, weight loss, and fitness results where there seemed little hope.